BLOG

 Beginning in the 1850s all of Seattle’s earliest-developing settler communities had been located on waterfronts for ease of travel and for convenience of transporting goods via water.
 Fremont’s excellent location on one side of Lake Union had been preserved due to long-running legal problems, so that as of 1888 the (future) Fremont area still had not been developed.

-The land area which today comprises “downtown Fremont” had been the land claim of an early Seattle settler, William Strickler, in 1954.
+The land area which today comprises “downtown Fremont” had been the homestead land claim of an early Seattle settler, William Strickler, in 1854.
 In 1861 Strickler disappeared and no one ever found out what happened to him.
 He was presumed dead but it took decades to resolve the legal issues.
 Finally as of 1887-1888 the land was declared available, and development began.

 The timing of the Fremont investment could not have been better.
 One year after the establishment of Fremont in 1888, Seattle’s Great Fire of June 6, 1889 caused city growth and development to be pushed outward from downtown.
 Across the USA, people heard of the Seattle Fire and knew that a construction boom would follow as the city rebuilt itself.
 An average of 2,000 people per month began arriving in Seattle.
 In one year’s time the city population jumped from 25,000 to 43,000.